 Outreach teams regularly coordinate with and link individuals to shelter, mental health crisis systems, the courts, medical care, and the U.S. Department of Veterans Affairs (VA), as needed.
-In collaboration with DBHIDS, the Department of Public Health, and law enforcement, the Office of Homeless Services reinvented its approach to increasing uniformity in response and engagement effectiveness, and focus on housing placements and visibility in "hot spots", areas with large populations of people experiencing homelessness.
-OHS also increased outreach in the geographic area hardest hit by the opioid crisis.
+In collaboration with DBHIDS, the Department of Public Health, and law enforcement, Homeless Services reinvented its approach for increased uniformity in response, increasing effectiveness with engagement, focus on housing placements, and visibility in "hot spots" with large populations of people experiencing homelessness.
+Homeless Services also increased outreach in the geographic area hardest hit by the opioid crisis.